Generating extraction plates¶

 - Click the “New Reaction” button on the Geneious Toolbar.

 - In the drop-down menu of the “New Reaction” window, choose “Extraction” from the “Type of reaction” drop-down menu.
-Select the “96 well plate” size option.
+Select the “96 well plate” size option and click OK.

 - A new window will open displaying a map of a 96 well extraction plate.
 The FIMS data must be uploaded to an empty extraction plate so that the each specimen’s field data is correctly associated with that same specimen’s laboratory workflow.